Online nonnegative CP-dictionary learning for Markovian data: Introduction

-Besides being multi-modal, another unavoidable characteristic of modern data is their enormous volume and the rate at which new data are generated.
-Hence the challenge is to make full use of such large and multi-modal data despite the difficulty in manipulating (or even storing) the data in the first place. \textit{Online learning} is a particularly suitable problem setting, where instead of assuming that one has access to the full dataset at once, one only allows for data to arrive individually or in minibatches.
-Moreover, in many applications such as dynamic topic modeling, the data may arrive in a streaming or online setting or are too numerous to store at once.
-Not only do online algorithms address capacity and accessibility, but they also have the ability to learn qualitatively different information than offline algorithms for data that admit such a ``sequential" structure (see e.g. the experiments in \cite{lyu2019applications}).
-In fact, many ``online" variants of more classical ``offline" algorithms have been extensively studied --- NMF \cite{mairal2010online, guan2012online, lyu2019online}, TF \cite{zhou2018online, zhou2016accelerating, du2018probabilistic}, and dictionary learning \cite{sun2017provable, anandkumar2015learning, sharan2017orthogonalized, rambhatla2019noodl, arora2015simple, arora2014new}.
-Online \textit{nonnegative} TF (NTF) algorithms can serve as valuable tools that can extract interpretable features from multi-modal data.
-However, the theory of NTF algorithms is quite nascent, especially compared to the comprehensive literature on online NMF algorithms or \textit{unconstrained} TF algorithms.
-For instance, recent works on online TF algorithms focus on unconstrained CP-decomposition of sparse tensors \cite{sun2017provable, zhou2018online, du2018probabilistic} and emphasize computational considerations and do not provide convergence guarantee.
+Besides being multi-modal, another unavoidable characteristic of modern data is its enormous volume and the rate at which new data are generated. \textit{Online learning} algorithms permit incremental processing that overcomes the sample complexity bottleneck inherent to batch processing, which is especially important when storing the entire data set is cumbersome.
+Not only do online algorithms address capacity and accessibility, but they also have the ability to learn qualitatively different information than offline algorithms for data that admit such a ``sequential" structure (see e.g. \cite{lyu2020applications}).
+In the literature, many ``online" variants of more classical ``offline" algorithms have been extensively studied --- NMF \cite{mairal2010online, guan2012online, lyu2020online}, TF \cite{zhou2016accelerating, huang2015online, zhou2018online, du2018probabilistic, smith2018streaming}, and dictionary learning \cite{rambhatla2019noodl, arora2015simple, arora2014new, koppel2017d4l}.
+Online Tensor Factorization (OTF) algorithms with suitable constraints (e.g., nonnegativity) can serve as valuable tools that can extract interpretable features from multi-modal data.